calicartels/LLMTalk/README.md

   <br>
 </h1>

-<h4 align="center">An app to help people skip the nuances of wathcing the whole video</h4>
+<h4 align="center">An app to help people skip the nuances of watching the whole video</h4>

 <p align="center">
   <a href="#introduction">Introduction</a> •